Tracardi/tracardi-api/docs/getting_started/data_flow.md

 !!!
 Tips

     Event sources can be found in Tracardi GUI under Traffic.
 We have inbound traffic that comes to Tracardi - we call it `event sources`.
-And there is outboud traffic which are the request to external systems.
+And there is outboud traffic sometimes called the destination.
+This is the external system that the profile data can be sent when profile changes.

 ## Event collection